WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

 ## 6. Uint256

-Everything in Cairo is represented by `felt`. `felt` stands for Field Element, the only data type in Cairo. it is 251 bits unsigned integer.
+Everything in Cairo is represented by `felt`. `felt` stands for Field Element, the only data type in Cairo. it is a 251 bits unsigned integer.

 Because a `uint256` number has 256 bits in size, it can not be represented by a 251-bit `felt`.
 Therefore, it is necessary to split the `uint256` number into two components: low and high.
 The low component represents the low 128 bits of the `uint256` number, and the high component is the high 128 bits of the `uint256` number.
 The binary value of low and high are padded with leading 0s up to the maximum resolution and put together side by side to form the `uint256` number.